PeterVranken/ST4ForOctave/readMe.md

 limitations of the StringTemplate V4 interface itself lack elder MATLAB revisions the 64 Bit integer operations, which are required to run some of the samples.
 Moreover, MATLAB 2012 still comes with an incompatible old Java version and can't be used.
-MATLAB 2015 is fine and we don't have information about 2013 and 2014.
+This revision of StringTemplate for Octave has been successfully tested with MATLAB 2015b and 2019b.